joshdvir/dockers/aws-cfn-template-flip/README.md

 [https://hub.docker.com/r/joshdvir/aws-cfn-template-flip](https://github.com/awslabs/aws-cfn-template-flip)

-The Docker images is [Whalebrew](https://github.com/bfirsh/whalebrew) ready so if you are using Whalebrew running
+The Docker images is [Whalebrew](https://github.com/bfirsh/whalebrew) ready so if you are using Whalebrew run

 `
 whalebrew install joshdvir/aws-cfn-template-flip